-With wide-open spaces on California’s rugged central coast, Monterey County’s inspirational setting comes ready-made for relaxing moments with stunning views—and many more of those simple-yet-essential moments that refresh your perspective.
-Grab your moment in Monterey County and discover world-class resorts, restaurants, vineyards, and outdoor activities—many with a forward-thinking focus on sustainability that makes the experience that much more special.
+With wide-open spaces on California’s rugged central coast, Monterey County’s inspirational setting comes ready-made for relaxation with stunning views—and many more of those simple-yet-essential moments that refresh your perspective.
+Grab your moment in Monterey County and discover world-class resorts, restaurants, vineyards, and outdoor activities—many with a forward-thinking focus on sustainability that makes the experience that much more meaningful.
 With safety protocols and cleaning commitments a top priority in the area, you can trust you’ll have peace of mind and a tranquil escape in more ways than one.
 Here’s where to go.

 Stay: Carmel Valley Ranch & Spa

 The 181 suites at Carmel Valley Ranch, with their fireplaces and expansive private decks (some with a two-person soaking tub), are perfect for hiding out.
 But you may not want to—there’s lots to do here, including a Pete Dye golf course, a 250,000-honey bee apiary, horseback riding, and three saltwater swimming pools, all with added safety measures in place.

 Play: Fast Raft Ocean Safari

 Even if you’ve been whale-watching, chances are you’ve never experienced it like this.
 With Fast Raft Ocean Safari, you’ll be out in the open air on a 33-foot, rigid-hulled inflatable that’s nimble enough to move quickly once a whale is spotted.
 Depending on the time of year, you may be out looking for humpbacks, blue whales, killer whales, dolphins, or porpoises.
 The intimate boats take just six guests out at a time, along with a marine biologist or naturalist (the crew manages social distancing), so you’ll get a lot of background on the animals as well as the unique ecosystem of the Monterey Bay area.

 Taste: Hahn Winery

-You’ll find more than 1,100 acres of pinot, chardonnay, grenache, malbec, and syrah grapes spread out over the gorgeous Hahn Winery, about 40 miles southeast of Monterey and untouched by the Salinas River fire.
+You’ll find more than 1,100 acres of pinot, chardonnay, grenache, malbec, and syrah grapes spread out over the gorgeous Hahn Winery, about 40 miles southeast of Monterey.
 Even the drive here is dramatic, with stunning views of Salinas Valley along the River Road Wine Trail.
 Sample estate and reserve wines in the appointment-only tasting room overlooking the Santa Lucia Highlands while enjoying panoramic views.

 Stay and Dine: L’Auberge Carmel and Aubergine